-We also provide a range of supported housing services to help people live independently and to successfully maintain their tenancies.
+The Group also provides a range of supported housing services to help people live independently and to successfully maintain their tenancies.
 This work is often funded through external contracts that are delivered on a commercial basis.

 Vision, Mission and Corporate Values